raaz-crypto/verse-coq/README.md

 other high level libraries.
 All the primitives in [libverse] are implemented in [verse][repo], the coq source for which resides in the sub-directory `src/Verse/CryptoLib`.
-A snapshot of [libverse] is built for this coq source using the using the helper scripts, and makefile present in the directory `crypto-lib`.
+A snapshot of [libverse] is built for this coq source using the helper scripts, and makefile present in the directory `crypto-lib`.

 # Legal